-Are you seeking to recover investment losses incurred as a result of the fraud or negligence of your financial professional or brokerage firm?
+Are you seeking to recover investment losses incurred as a result of the fraud or negligence of your financial professional or brokerage firm in Chicago?
 The White Law Group may be able to help.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Boca Raton, Florida.
 With over 30 years of securities law experience, including experience working at FINRA (f/k/a the NASD) and the SEC, The White Law Group has the expertise to help investors defrauded in securities, investment and financial business transactions.